Skip to content

 Precapstone Tutorials: Prework and Registration Process

-The global development practice, museum studies, and sustainability precapstones are noncredit tutorials.
+The global development practice (DEVP 598), museum studies (MUSE 598), and sustainability (ENVR 598 and ENVR 598a) precapstones are noncredit tutorials.
 There are two steps for precapstone tutorial registration.

 Step one.
-Meet with your Research Advisor early and often about your initial capstone research interests.
+Meet with your Capstone Advisor early and often about your initial capstone research interests.
 He or she can provide support as well as course selection advice as you develop preliminary ideas.

 Every effort is made to support your capstone interest, guidance is not available for all possible projects.
 Therefore, revision or a change of capstone topic may be necessary.

-• For museum studies your capstone will have a main focus on (1) business of museums, (2) collections care, (3) exhibition design, (4) museum education, or (5) technology.
+• For museum studies students: Your capstone will have a main focus on (1) the business of museums, (2) collections care, (3) exhibition design, (4) museum education, or (5) technology.
 Whatever focus you choose, you must have at least two courses completed in that area before enrolling in the precapstone tutorial.
 If not, your enrollment will not be approved.

 Step two.
 Submit your preproposal prework by the required deadline (see below in bold).
-Visit the Guide to the ALM Capstone Project website to obtain prework guidelines.
+See the Precapstone Tutorial, Prework Requirements form to obtain prework guidelines.

 Prework demonstrates that you have done enough prior reading and research on your topic to begin the capstone proposal process.
 Registration in the tutorial is limited to degree candidates who submit quality prework.
 If your prework is not approved, you will need to spend time revising in order to re-submit for the next offering of the tutorial, if your five-year, degree-completion deadline allows.